All Episodes

 And then the professorial, brilliant Obama.

-Well, yeah, I gradual adjustment, I'd prefer go a little slower, but the fact it's going up is fine.
+Well, yeah, gradual adjustment, I'd prefer go a little slower, but the fact it's going up is fine.

-Well I'm not inferring, I'm inferring that our president doesn't.
+Well, I'm not inferring, I'm inferring that our president doesn't.

 I'm talking to Chester.

-He our president doesn't care about rising gas prices.
+Our president doesn't care about rising gas prices.

 And I told him that's the plan.